 COAMFTE requires accredited programs to provide Student Achievement data, starting with the year the program becomes accredited or over the most recent 10 years.
-The following table provides all Student Achievement data for the Couple and Family Therapy track in the Systems, Families, and Couples PhD program.
+The following table provides all Student Achievement data for the Doctor of Marital and Family Therapy program.

-The Systems, Families, and Couples program is committed to attracting and retaining a diverse student, faculty, and supervisor body.
-We believe that it is this diversity that helps us to provide an open educational environment that seeks to advance the field of Couple and Family Therapy in consideration of all families.
+The DMFT program is committed to attracting and retaining a diverse student, faculty, and supervisor body.
+We believe that it is this diversity that helps us to provide an open educational environment that seeks to advance the field of Marriage and Family Therapy in consideration of all families.
 Our current student body demographics are:

 Our current faculty and clinical supervisor demographics are: